Macon Business Partners Purchase and Re-Launch 100.9 WNEX FM as Central Georgia’s Americana Radio Station

 Creek Media plans to bring more local programming to the existing radio station, including opportunities to showcase local music.

-“We want to bring back real community radio to Macon,” said Brad Evans.
+“We want to bring back real community radio to Macon,”.
 “This won’t be canned content.
 Our goal is to broadcast the best of Central Georgia to the world with authentic live music, lifestyle programming and compelling stories from our area.
 This will be curated by local deejays with a deep knowledge of music and passion for sharing it.”

 The Creek 100.9 will feature a variety of local and well-known artists Townes Van Zandt, Chris Stapleton, Taj Mahal, Jason Isbell and many of the musicians who made Macon famous.